Brendan Hall: Playing career

 Hall was a Canberra junior, and an Australian schoolboys representative in 1984.
 In 1986, he moved to Sydney, joining the Arthur Beetson coached Eastern Suburbs Roosters.
 Early on in his career, he forged a reputation for being a tough, fearless, and hard hitting tackler, but later on he developed more of a pivotal role and predominantly played five eighth in the Roosters team, as well as occasionally being the team's goal-kicker.
+At the end of 1995, Hall decided to retire from playing rugby league.
+With 157 appearances, he is currently 20th on the Sydney Roosters' list for most career appearances.